 grinding

 Grinding is the machining operation using an abrasive wheel to remove very small quantities of metal from the surface of a workpiece for smoothness, precision, and dimensional accuracy.
-This operation is almost invariably a finishing one that determines part's surface quality and the preparation of materials for subsequent processing.

 Key Features